Sahithib04/smart-bookmark-app/README.md

 A simple full-stack bookmark manager built using Next.js (App Router) and Supabase.

-This project was built as part of a Fullstack/GenAI screening task.
+This project was built as part of a Fullstack/GenAI screening task for Abstrabit Technologies Pvt Ltd.

 # Live Demo